forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/desktop-intro.md

 title: Salesforce Extensions for VS Code
 lang: en
 ---
-Download Salesforce Extensions for Visual Studio Code are a set of open-source extensions that come with rich tools for developing on the Salesforce platform.
+Salesforce Extensions for Visual Studio Code are a set of open-source extensions that come with rich tools for developing on the Salesforce platform.
 Download and install these extensions to start developing on the Salesforce platform.

 ![GIF showing Apex code completion, pushing source to a scratch org, and running Apex tests](../../../images/overview.gif)
 ### Open Source